PRACTICE DIRECTION 36Z – PILOT SCHEME: PRIVATE LAW REFORM: INVESTIGATIVE APPROACH

 (a) issue Directions on Issue;

-(b) direct that the applicant or the parties attend a MIAM before the case progresses to the next Stage, where, on the basis of information provided on the application form and any additional information provided on a C1A Supplemental Information Form, the court considers that the exemption from attending a MIAM has not been validly claimed, unless the court considers that in all the circumstances of the case the MIAM requirement should not apply to the application in question (the court will have particular regard to the matters set out in rule 3.10(3) FPR when making this decision);
+(b) direct that the applicant or the parties attend a MIAM before the case progresses to the next Stage, where, on the basis of information provided on the application form and any additional information provided on a C1A Supplemental Information Form, the court considers that the exemption from attending a MIAM has not been validly claimed-or was validly claimed but is no longer applicable-, unless the court considers that in all the circumstances of the case the MIAM requirement should not apply to the application in question (the court will have particular regard to the matters set out in rule 3.10(3) FPR when making this decision);

 (c) give directions for an accelerated hearing, where it appears that an urgent issue requires determination;